 First, we are asking you to pray and seek God’s direction in what He is asking of you.
 Pray and commit yourself to God’s work in your life, to take the next step that He has for you.
-Engage in using this anchor piece to reflect and grow in the Lord and share what you’re learning with your spouse, family or others about the journey that God has you on.
+Engage in a group.
+It could be your community group or the Starting Point Class and work through the guides in the fall Insiders along with us.
+Reflect and grow in the Lord and share what you’re learning with your spouse, family or others about the journey that God has you on.

 Finally, we ask that you prepare to see God work.
 That you’d pray to see God work in the whole body of Grace.
 We are asking God to meet us in unprecedented ways, and we anticipate that He will awe us in this season.
-Please mark your calendar for Commitment Sunday, October 28, and prepare to experience a life-changing worship service that will forever be remembered as a defining moment for our church.
+We will be providing several opportunities during this season to commit in our hearts and on papers to pray, give and serve.

 Momentum won’t change the ‘how’ of our missional approach, but it will impact the ‘how much.’
 We’d like to expand the reach of the gospel by investing in our current campus with a bigger building and more parking.
 We’d also like to add a missions pastor, more field staff and more local missions ventures to broaden our global impact for Christ.